Aaronhuang-778/V-MIND/README.md

 # V-Mind
 ------

-This is the dataset of HSH`s pronhub which enhanced the MIND with all News Pics
+This is the dataset of our paper which enhanced the MIND with all News Pics

 ------

 #### **Dataset**

 - The filename corresponds to the newsid in the MIND dataset.
-- The download link for our dataset:
+- The download link for our dataset: not open

 #### Citation format: